-This project team will work with the six National Estuarine Research Reserves in the Southeast and Caribbean to develop, assess, and collaboratively refine a protocol for drone operation, data management, and data analysis.
-Using ground-based validation, the project will assess the efficacy of new drone-collected imagery for estimating common tidal wetland monitoring parameters (such as percent cover), delineating boundaries and ecotones between habitat types, generating digital elevation models at intermediate spatial scales, and estimating vegetation biomass.
-This 18-month project will advance the adoption of drone-based tidal wetland monitoring across the Reserve System by addressing barriers to implementation, developing an actionable strategy for next steps, and proactively sharing findings with reserves and their partners.
+This catalyst project brought together the six National Estuarine Research Reserves in the Southeast and Caribbean to develop and refine protocols for drone-based data acquisition, data processing, and data analysis.
+Using ground-based validation, the project assessed the efficacy of drone-collected imagery for estimating common parameters (such as percent cover), delineating boundaries and ecotones between habitats, generating digital elevation models at intermediate scales, and estimating vegetation biomass.
+This project advanced the adoption of drone-based monitoring across the reserve system by addressing barriers to implementation, developing actionable next steps, and proactively sharing findings with reserves and their partners.

 - To meet the need of monitoring program staff for large-scale data archiving, sharing, and reproducibility, the team created standardized operational protocol and methodology for data collection and analysis (Link)

 - The team piloted and incorporated drone-based operations into routine monitoring at Southeast and Caribbean reserves and created image processing and analysis protocols from their work.

 - The technical capacity of all team members, including reserve staff, to conduct UAS-based wetland monitoring was enhanced through the development, implementation, and collaborative refinement of the image acquisition, processing, and analysis protocols.

 - The protocol document will serve as a resource for continued enhancement of technical capacity for additional staff at the NERRs on the project team, to NERRs beyond those on the project, and for scientists and managers outside of the NERRS (anticipated).